 10. Legal Defense for Criminal Charges

 The experienced criminal attorneys at California Legal Defense Group are dedicated to helping accused individuals defend their constitutional rights.
 Our lawyers are aggressive advocates with a thorough understanding of the California criminal justice system.
 We are frequently able to assist clients to substantially reduce penalties (or get all charges dropped).
-For a free consultation and case review, please call us today at (855) 396-0370 or contact us online.
+For a free consultation and case review, please call us today or contact us online.